oracle/gdk-vscode-extensions/micronaut-tools/README.md

 ### Connect to an Oracle Autonomous Database

-By connecting to an Oracle Autonomous Database in VS Code you can browse the schemas of any existing databases you may have and then quickly create a REST API that exposes it.
+By connecting to an Oracle Autonomous Database in VS Code, you can browse the schemas of any existing databases you may have and then quickly create a REST API that exposes them.

 **Prerequisites:**
 * An Oracle Cloud Infrastructure (OCI) account.